CS6P05 - Project (2021/22)

 There will be a project show at the end of the year to celebrate students' achievements.
 Students will have opportunities to exhibit their project work during the event where stakeholders and students' friends and families would be invited, and project prizes could be awarded.

-Students will be expected and encouraged to produce reflective commentaries and an action plan for personal development on the learning activities and tasks that they carry out to complete their work, e.g. in the interim and final reports.
+Students will be expected and encouraged to produce reflective commentaries and an action plan for personal development on the learning activities and tasks that they carry out to complete their work, e.g. in the interim and final submissions of the project report.

 On completion of the module the student should be able to: